Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Prioritize rest: Sleep when baby sleeps.

-Accept help: Let others cook, clean, and help with baby care.
+Accept help: Let others cook, clean, help with baby care.

 Continue supplementation: Your body needs nutrients for recovery and breastfeeding.